- The Division of Student Affairs

 - Offering effective student leadership development programs

-- Planning and coordinating major University events including Opening Weekend, Homecoming, Fountain Day, The President's Undergraduate Leadership Awards, Who's Who and Torch Night
+- Planning and coordinating major University events including Opening Weekend, Homecoming, Fountain Day, The President's Award for Undergraduate Leadership , Who's Who and Torch Night

 - Maintaining an up-to-date student events calendar